ozfortress/ozfortress_docs/docs/rules/global.md

 + Removing map objects/props or making them transparent.
 + Malicious use of the retry command.
 + Uber Pause bug
-    - A bug where medics continue to build uber during a pause whilst healing a player.
+    - A bug where medics continue to build Uber during a pause while healing a player.
 This bug should be prevented by server plugins, but in the event it does happen, both teams should be made aware and an administrator should be contacted.

 A general rule of thumb for whether or not something is or isn't allowed is this:
 > "Is the mod/custom file/change against a general sense of competitive integrity and fairness?" **If so it is likely prohibited.**

 Please note this does not serve as a rule, and you should check with a League Admin before making use of any suspected exploit or game mechanic.

-#### Explicitly Allowed Game Modification
+##### Explicitly Allowed Game Modification

 + Custom HUDs.
 + Custom Autoexec, class configs, etc.